ordadush/optimizationAss1/README.md

 Then run the script: python your_script.py

 📁 Output

 Updated dataset with one-hot and binary encoding saved as updated_insurData.csv.

 Printed experiment results for both versions (with and without categorical features).

 🧠 Author Notes

 This project showcases how preprocessing and feature selection can significantly affect the performance of a linear regression model.
 Regularization is also applied to ensure numerical stability during matrix inversion and to prevent overfitting.

 📜 License

 This project is for educational purposes and free to use and modify.

-yaml
-Copy
-Edit